Most plants and seeds can be listed as long as they're located in the U.S., but there are exceptions, including some seeds and noxious weeds.

 - Plants and seeds located outside the U.S. are not allowed due to U.S. import restrictions

 - For all other plants or seeds, sellers should check with the following resources to determine if an item is restricted or prohibited:

 - USDA Plants for Planting Manual - opens in new window or tab

 - USDA Save Our Citrus Website - opens in new window or tab

-- National Plant Board - Regulated Noxious Weeds - opens in new window or tab
+- National Plant Board - Regulated Noxious Weeds Search Document (search for Regulated Noxious Weeds) - opens in new window or tab

-- General Plant Import Information - opens in new window or tab
+- National Plant Board - Laws & Regulations - opens in new window or tab

 Why does eBay have this policy?